 5. Saint Peter’s Square – Rome

 Saint Peter’s Square, also known as the “Piazza San Pietro,” is the wonderful square in front of the largest church in the world, the Saint Peter’s Basilica in Vatican City, the papal enclave in the city of Rome.
-Both the square and the Basilica were named after Saint Peter, the main apostle of Jesus Christ who is believed to have been crucified on this location during the reign of Emperor Nero, one of the cruelest of all Roman Emperors.
+Both the square and the Basilica were named after Saint Peter, the main apostle of Jesus Christ who is believed to have been crucified at this location during the reign of Emperor Nero, one of the cruelest of all Roman Emperors.

 The square is designed in the exuberant Baroque style by one of the most famous Baroque artists of all time, Gian Lorenzo Bernini, who had a major stake in the interior design of the Basilica as well.
 The center of the square is also decorated with an ancient Egyptian obelisk, and it’s bounded by a series of colossal Doric colonnades, 4 columns deep, giving the square an extraordinary look.